nikitavoloboev/data/focusing/rules.md

 - Go on unique and spontaneous dates.
 Try and walk every day and spend time together (i.e. get coffee and walk).
 - Don't show bad intentions, the goal of each relationship is to maximize each other's happiness and pleasure in life.
 Don't take relationships for granted and don't abuse other's love for you.
 - Ask before doing something that can potentially hurt your partner.
 - Assume good intentions.
 Call out bad behavior in a friendly way.
-Don't be passive aggressive and don't make many many demeaning jokes about your partner/friend.
+Don't be passive aggressive and don't make many demeaning jokes about your partner/friend.
 Don't put people down for the sake of a laugh.
 - Take things seriously.
 Don't let anyone lose trust in you, especially your partner.

 ## Finance